rajashoke/githubmigration/README.md

 ### 2. Update `migration.yml` if needed

-Make sure the environment variables in the workflow YAML (`migration.yml`) correctly reference your secrets, e.g.:
+Verify that the environment variables defined in the migration.yml workflow file accurately map to your configured GitHub secrets, such as:

 ```yaml
 env: